david-bogdan-r/ARTEM/README.md

 In both cases, the superposition is an application of the linear operator $L$ to the structure $Y$, which minimizes RMSD on a given $p$ or $s$ set of residue pairs.
 Finding such an operator $L$ is implemented by the [Kabsch algorithm](https://en.wikipedia.org/wiki/Kabsch_algorithm) via SVD decomposition.

 ARTEM tool performs steps 1-2 for all possible or user-restricted residue pairs between the $X$ and $Y$ structures.
-On the standard output is fed a table of matches between $p$ and $s$ sets of residue pairs in DSSR format and metrics SIZE of set $s$, RMSD of superposition and the value of RMSD / SIZE.
+On the standard output is fed a table of matches between $p$ and $s$ sets of residue pairs in DSSR format and metrics SIZE of set $s$, RMSD of superposition on the set $s$ and the value of RMSD / SIZE.
 On request, ARTEM saves all defined Y structure impositions in the selected format (.pdb or .cif)

 ## Coordinate representation of nucleotides